pasqualerossi/42-School-Exam-Rank-03/README.md

 # Norminette

-No Norminette in the Exam 💻
+No norminette in this exam 💻

 # Exam Question